evalandgo/EVCopyBundle/README.md

 }
 ```

+## Future features
+- Add an annotation in order to condition the copy of a parameter
+- Define an order to copy parameters

 ## How to contribute
 To contribute just open a Pull Request with your new code taking into account that if you add new features or modify existing ones you have to document in this README what they do.